-Using a hygrometer to monitor humidity in the jar makes it easy to keep your humidity levels in the ideal range.
+Using a curing jar with a hygrometer to monitor humidity in the jar makes it easy to keep your humidity levels in the ideal range.
 Hygrometers have become very inexpensive, so many growers purchase several so they can monitor multiple jars at once.

-Keeping curing marijuana at the optimal humidity level allow for the plant compounds to properly break down.
+Keeping curing marijuana at the optimal humidity level allows the plant compounds to properly break down.
 Flavor and aroma will continually improve through the curing process if humidity is kept at the right levels.